ZavenGaloyan/Unit_3_repo/README.md

             self.ids.passwd_check.error = True
             self.ids.email.error = True
  ```
  **Fig-9**:The code given above defines a class called RegistrationScreen that inherits from the MDScreen class.
 It provides a single method called try_register that handles user registration attempts.
 The try_register method first retrieves the user input for username, email, password, and password confirmation.
 It then checks if all required fields are filled out and if the password meets the minimum length requirement.
 If the input passes these checks, the method verifies that the password and password confirmation fields match.
 If the input passes all checks, the method constructs an SQL query to insert the user's information into a SQLite database called "db_login.db".
 The query is executed using the database_worker class, and the method switches the app to the LoginScreen screen so that it is easier to log in once the registration has been completed.
 If any of the input fields fail to pass the required checks, the method highlights the corresponding fields with an error indication.
+As an added sequrity measure the password is hashed with Pbkd2f SHA256 to encrypt the password when entered into the database
 ```.kv
 <LoginScreen>:
     FitImage: